Radlad-io/personal-portflio/README.md

-# A Next.js starter file.
+# Person Portfolio for Kevin Merinsky

 Implements the following libraries and or technologies.